Browser does not support script.

 Resit and referral instructions will also be made available in e:vision; it is your responsibility to know how and when you are expected to retake any failed work – ensure you check your student email account regularly as this is how we will let you know when your results are ready to view.

-To view your results in e:vision, go to the ‘My Course’ menu, then click ‘View your Results’ under the ‘Your Results’ section.
+To view your results in e:vision, go to the ‘My Applications & Course’ menu, then click ‘My Results’ under the ‘View you results’ section.

 If your course is regulated by a Professional & Statutory Regulatory Body (PSRB), then you will be able to register with the appropriate regulatory body upon successful completion of your course.
 The different regulatory bodies have different processes for registering, so please contact the regulatory body for your course directly to find out more.

-When you have completed your award you will receive a certificate stating your classification and a transcript which details the marks you achieved for each module you have studied.
-If you attend your graduation ceremony, you will receive your certificate and transcript on that day.
-If you cannot attend Graduation, they will be posted to the home address listed on your student record.
-You can request for your certificate/transcript to be sent to a different address via e:vision by going to the ‘My Certificate’ menu and using the ‘Submit a different address’ facility.
+When you have completed your award you will receive a certificate stating your classification.
+From July 2022 all Staffordshire University graduating students on a taught award delivered in the UK will receive a Higher Education Achievement Report (HEAR).
+Paper transcripts can only be provided on request and may incur a charge for production.
+The HEAR allows graduates to digitally share an authentic record of their studies with agencies and employers, providing more flexibility than a paper transcripts.
+If you attend your graduation ceremony, you will receive your certificate on that day.
+If you cannot attend Graduation, it will be posted to the home address listed on your student record.
+You can request for your certificate to be sent to a different address via e:vision by going to the ‘My Certificate’ menu and using the ‘Submit a different address’ facility.

-If you have not received your certificate and transcript, please contact the Student Hub.
+If you have not received your certificate, please contact email@example.com.

-If you have lost your certificate and/or transcript you can request a replacement online.
+If you have lost your certificate you can request a replacement online.

 If you are a UK or EU student and need to change either your home or term-time address you can do this via the e:vision portal by going to the ‘My Personal Details’ menu, then ‘Addresses (UK & EU Students)’.
 You can also update your personal email address here.